• Skip to main content

 Tara Teaspoon

-Spice cake with creamy caramel icing is light and flavorful.
-The cooked caramel frosting is smooth and delicious like brown sugar fudge.
+Homemade spice cake with creamy caramel icing is light and flavorful.
+The cooked caramel frosting is smooth and delicious, like brown sugar fudge.

 Print Recipe Pin Recipe